 These vegan breakfast cookies have just the right amount of sweetness and wholesome goodness to get your day started right.
 Add your favorite dried fruit, such as dried blueberries, to add pops of flavor in every bite!

-Did you know you can easily make breakfast cookies vegan?
+When it comes to having an actual cookie for breakfast, did you know you can easily make breakfast cookies vegan?
 It’s true!
 And I love having these vegan breakfast cookies around for a quick breakfast treat.

 The really good news is you don’t have to serve them only at breakfast.
 They’re delicious all day long!